ucan-wg/spec/README.md

 ## 2.3 Subject

 A Subject MUST be referenced by [DID].
 This behaves much like a [GUID], with the addition of public key verifiability.
-This unforgeability prevents mallicious namespace collisions which can lead to confused deputies.
+This unforgeability prevents mallicious namespace collisions which can lead to [confused deputies].

 ## 2.3 Resource